crowdsecurity/crowdsec-docs/crowdsec-docs/docs/troubleshooting.md

     - "172.16.0.0/12"
 ```

-## Where are the CrowdSec local API related configuration are stored?
+## Where is the configuration related to the CrowdSec local API?
-> While you don't need to modify those file in a mono machine setup, you need to edit them when you want to install CrowdSec in a multi machine setup.
+> While you don't need to modify these file with a simple installation, you need to edit them when you want to use CrowdSec in a multi machine setup.

 - For the CrowdSec Local API Server listen URL: